 This module is based on an earlier version, GPG.py, written by Andrew Kuchling.
 This was further improved by Richard Jones, and then even further by Steve Traugott.
-The gnupg module is derived from Steve Traugott's module, and uses Python's subprocess module to communicate with the GnuPG executable, which it uses to spawn a subprocess to do the real work.
+The gnupg module is derived from Steve Traugott's module (the original site no longer exists - this link is to the Wayback Machine), and uses Python's subprocess module to communicate with the GnuPG executable, which it uses to spawn a subprocess to do the real work.